brurmonmemment/NootedDeck/README.md

 <hr>

-### roadmap
+>[Roadmap]

-|- [] develop navi 24-ish support via nootrx' navi 23 logic in NootRX
+>- [] develop navi 24-ish support via nootrx' navi 23 logic in NootRX

-|- [] rewrite firmware injection method to align with the linux driver unless i can somehow figure out how to get or make the files that nootedred uses and understand how its loaded compared to linux's amdgpu
+>- [] rewrite firmware injection method to align with the linux driver unless i can somehow figure out how to get or make the files that nootedred uses and understand how its loaded compared to linux's amdgpu

-|- [X] modify the model code to only include LCD and OLED ids
+>- [X] modify the model code to only include LCD and OLED ids

-|- [X] write van gogh specific code for X6000 and X6000 framebuffer
+>- [X] write van gogh specific code for X6000 and X6000 framebuffer

-|
+>-

-|- [] merge navi 21-23 logic from nootrx and add prev mentioned navi 24 code
+>- [] merge navi 21-23 logic from nootrx and add prev mentioned navi 24 code

-|
+>-

-|- [] merge rdna 2 (igpu) specific code & sprinkle in some steam deck bits
+>- [] merge rdna 2 (igpu) specific code & sprinkle in some steam deck bits

-|
+>-

-|- [not even close] finish!!!
+>- [not even close] finish!!!

 <hr>